Monotone paths in random hypergraphs: Probability thresholds

-Recalling that a partially ordered set admits a decreasing function into the first uncountable ordinal $\omega_1$ (the height function) if and only if it has no infinite increasing sequences, we can define a measurable map $\phi: X\times\NN^{[k]}\to \omega_1+1$ by setting
+We recall that a partially ordered set admits a decreasing function into the first uncountable ordinal $\omega_1$ (called height or rank function) if and only if it has no infinite increasing sequences, we can define a measurable map $\phi: \Omega\times\NN^{[k]}\to \omega_1+1$ by setting